The Privacy Risk Of Behavioral Profiling

 Fast forward to 2013.

-Surveillance is everywhere it seems and “the Dark Web” was added to our buzzword list.
+Surveillance is everywhere it seems and “the Dark Web” was added to the buzzword list.

-Protip: If you're not paranoid enough, go read GCHQ (Kindle edition), by Richard Aldrich.
+Protip: For those not paranoid enough, go read GCHQ (Kindle edition), by Richard Aldrich.
 Even if you are paranoid, it doesn't mean people aren't watching.

 Fast forward to 2015.

-I went to the wonderful city of Dublin to speak at the Smart Business Show on April 22-23, along with Runa Sandvik and several others.
-As part of the visit to Dublin, we also visited TOG, a Hackerspace in the centre of Dublin, to talk & meetup with lots of people.
+Per went to the wonderful city of Dublin to speak at the Smart Business Show on April 22-23, along with Runa Sandvik and several others.
+As part of the visit to Dublin, they also visited TOG, a Hackerspace in the centre of Dublin, to talk & meet up with lots of people.
 It's a cool place and there are lots of interesting people to talk to.
-As part of my talk, I also mentioned keystroke dynamics and the possibilities of such technology for good and bad.
-That's when I heard from someone in the audience that this kind of technology were already in use by several banks.
-I was intrigued by this, so I started Googling for companies developing similar technology; online demos, use cases, risk analysis, potential security weaknesses and privacy issues raised.
+As part of his talk, Per also mentioned keystroke dynamics and the possibilities of such technology for good and bad.
+That's when someone in the audience mentioned that this kind of technology was already in use by several banks.
+Intrigued by this, Per started Googling for companies developing similar technology; online demos, use cases, risk analysis, potential security weaknesses and privacy issues raised.
 The science and technology seems well documented, potential attacks, weaknesses in the science and technical implementations not so much and privacy concerns even less.

 Yes, that's correct.

 Privacy issues concerning the use of “standard” biometrics, the “something you are” part such as fingerprints and palm blood vein patterns, have been discussed pretty well.
 Decisions have been made by regulatory government agencies, and laws have been written and updated to handle the use of such technology.
 But the newer, more advanced inherence factor (“something you do”) doesn't seem to have attracted that much attention… yet.
 In fact The Norwegian Data Protection Authority said this was more of a discussion topic at the moment and not something they had specifically handled any requests or sketchy cases about.
-Let me give you a few examples on how this technology could be used for purposes that could seriously violate your anonymity and privacy online.
+The following are a few examples of how this technology could be used for purposes that could seriously violate anonymity and privacy online.

 The Tor Browser profiling example

-I created and trained a biometric profile of my keystroke dynamics using the Tor browser at a demo site.
-I then switched over to Google Chrome and not using the Tor network, and the demo site correctly identified me when logging in and completing a demo financial transaction.
-As soon as somebody manages to build a biometric profile of your keystrokes at a network/website where you are otherwise completely anonymous, that same profile can be used to identify you at other sites you're using, were identifiable information is available about you.
+Per created and trained a biometric profile of his keystroke dynamics using the Tor browser at a demo site.
+He then switched over to Google Chrome without using the Tor network, and the demo site correctly identified him when logging in and completing a demo financial transaction.
+As soon as somebody manages to build a biometric profile of a user's keystrokes at a network/website where they are otherwise completely anonymous, that same profile can be used to identify them at other sites they're using, where identifiable information is available about them.

 A library of research papers shows many ways to build profiles and de-anonymize browsers and traffic on the Tor network.
-Based on browsing the titles themselves, I can't see any work where using keystroke dynamics to identify users across multiple networks, computers & browsers.
-Your favorite government agency – pick your country – could set up spoofed and fake pages on the dark web as well as in the real world, in order to identify people across them.
+Based on browsing the titles themselves, there doesn't appear to be any work on using keystroke dynamics to identify users across multiple networks, computers & browsers.
+Any government agency – pick a country – could set up spoofed and fake pages on the dark web as well as in the real world, in order to identify people across them.
 For oppressive regimes, this is most certainly of high interest.

 The Advertiser profiling example

-Advertisers want to know who you are, what your interests are and where you go shopping etc. The list is endless and the better they can identify YOU across multiple platforms, systems, networks etc, “the better they can serve you targeted advertising”.
-If you cannot see any problems with that, you still have yet to receive ads for Viagra, young Russian brides, illegal drugs and gambling.
+Advertisers want to know who their users are, what their interests are and where they go shopping etc. The list is endless and the better they can identify individuals across multiple platforms, systems, networks etc, “the better they can serve targeted advertising”.
+For those who cannot see any problems with that, they have yet to receive ads for Viagra, young Russian brides, illegal drugs and gambling.

-Today tracking technology used by advertisers to track you.
-“Unfortunately” to them, that tracking technology isn't really connected to YOU, but your digital representation.
-With keystroke dynamics applied, advertisers could identify you without using any of the current tracking technologies – in a worst-case scenario.
+Today tracking technology is used by advertisers to track users.
+“Unfortunately” for them, that tracking technology isn't really connected to a real person, but their digital representation.
+With keystroke dynamics applied, advertisers could identify individuals without using any of the current tracking technologies – in a worst-case scenario.

 This technology will reduce password security

-For quite some time, we've seen sites and services getting hammered on Twitter because they have implemented a function to disallow pasting into the password field.
+For quite some time, sites and services have been getting hammered on Twitter because they have implemented a function to disallow pasting into the password field.

 “For security reasons”, they said.

-I'm one of those participating in the howling wolfpack, as this seemed totally unreasonable.
+Per is one of those participating in the howling wolfpack, as this seemed totally unreasonable.
 Not only that, it was easy to circumvent, something that one or more password managers has already implemented to deal with such sites.
-Wired publishes the story “Websites, please stop blocking password managers.
+Wired published the story “Websites, please stop blocking password managers.
 It's 2015”.
-Trust me, we laughed.
-Although we haven't examined the named sites in the article specifically, there's no doubt that the collection of keystroke dynamics from users logging in could be the secret reason they won't tell us about.
+The security community laughed.
+Although the named sites in the article haven't been examined specifically, there's no doubt that the collection of keystroke dynamics from users logging in could be the secret reason those sites won't disclose.

-Now imagine that every time you want to login to a website using this technology, you would be required to enter any and all text manually.
-I'm pretty sure you would stop using a 75-character random password ASAP, and use the shortest possible password for your own convenience and sanity.
-So my claim will be this: this technology has the potential to kill almost every piece of password advice we've been trying to educate users about for a long time.
-I'm really not happy about that.
+Now imagine that every time a user wants to login to a website using this technology, they would be required to enter any and all text manually.
+Most people would likely stop using a 75-character random password pretty quickly, and use the shortest possible password for convenience and sanity.
+The claim here is this: this technology has the potential to kill almost every piece of password advice security professionals have been trying to educate users about for a long time.
+That's not a welcome development.

 Time to break it – in the name of privacy

-So lets got back to my initial thoughts on how to defeat anyone trying to build such a profile on me.
+So the question returns to the initial thoughts on how to defeat anyone trying to build such a profile.

-You see, in normal situations I wouldn't mind if this was used to flag high or low probability of it actually being me logging in to my online bank, insurance company, online electronics store or the local library.
-Heck no, I'd support the implementation of such additional and “invisible” authentication security!
-But I'm a bit paranoid you see, and I can most certainly see situations were I don't want to be profiled and identified like this.
+In normal situations, most people wouldn't mind if this was used to flag high or low probability of it actually being the right person logging in to an online bank, insurance company, online electronics store or the local library.
+The implementation of such additional and “invisible” authentication security is worth supporting!
+But there are certainly situations where people don't want to be profiled and identified like this.
 Doing forensics & investigations into the “dark web” is one.
-Intelligence gathering for my government – or any other government – one doesn't want to leave fingerprints all over the place.
-Visiting the pages of your favorite attorney, leak submssion website for a news organisation, employer or government organisation are other situations.
-Basically there are LOTS of situations were you may not want to be easily identified.
+Intelligence gathering for a government – nobody wants to leave fingerprints all over the place.
+Visiting the pages of an attorney, a leak submission website for a news organisation, employer or government organisation are other situations.
+Basically there are LOTS of situations where people may not want to be easily identified.
 Ashley Madison, say no more.

-My basic idea was aligned with some of the design principles of the Tor Browser.
-Build a piece of hardware that will collect all my keystrokes, cache them for some brief milliseconds, and pass them on to the computer at a certain constant pace.
-All keystrokes appear equal, just like all TOR Browsers initially appear equal.
-I can't hide my typing errors, spelling mistakes, lousy grammar or writing style, but at least I can conceal HOW I actually type on a keyboard.
+Per's basic idea was aligned with some of the design principles of the Tor Browser.
+Build a piece of hardware that will collect all keystrokes, cache them for some brief milliseconds, and pass them on to the computer at a certain constant pace.
+All keystrokes appear equal, just like all Tor Browsers initially appear equal.
+It can't hide typing errors, spelling mistakes, lousy grammar or writing style, but at least it can conceal HOW someone actually types on a keyboard.

-Since I can't code anything at all, I discussed the idea with many people over the past years.
-On Wednesday, July 22 2015, I hit the jackpot: Paul Moore.
-He's a friend of mine in the UK, and he's been of valuable help for me already, setting up my own website properly in terms of security features.
-So I explained to him what I wanted to do, and found one demo site for the initial testing of the technology, and I said “defeat this, please.”.
-Paul accepted the challenge, and we spent the next days testing, reading, developing, discussing and laughing hard when it worked.
+Since Per can't code anything at all, he discussed the idea with many people over the past years.
+On Wednesday, July 22 2015, he hit the jackpot: Paul Moore.
+Paul is a friend of Per's in the UK, and he had been of valuable help already, setting up Per's website properly in terms of security features.
+So Per explained what he wanted to do, found one demo site for the initial testing of the technology, and said “defeat this, please.”
+Paul accepted the challenge, and they spent the next days testing, reading, developing, discussing and laughing hard when it worked.

 Media mentions